ldebele/Real-Time-Animal-Species-Detection/README.md

 # Real-Time-Animal-Species-Detection
-The aim of the project is to develop an effective computer vision model that can detect wildlife in real-time predictions.
+The aim of this project is to develop an efficient computer vision model capable of real-time wildlife detection.

 <p align="center">
   <img src="./demo/demo.gif" alt="Demo GIF">